APTrust/exchange/README.md

 Once you have all that, simple run `./scripts/test.rb --help` to see which integration tests are available.
 Note that integration tests are cumulative, with each test bringing the various services into the state that the next test needs to start.
-Currently, `./scripts/test.rb --dpn_store` will run through all APTrust ingest and DPN replication tests.
+Currently, `./scripts/test.rb dpn_store` will run through all APTrust ingest and DPN replication tests.

 ## TODO